ndk/k8sConfig/README.md

 Note: **loadbalancer is not available on microk8s**.

 It's worth researching details on each type of service.
 In a production system (i.e. not microk8s), I'd expect loadbalancer to be used and not clusterip.
 Very often this is the only difference between your production and non-production Kubernetes deployments.
 It's also worth noting that the loadbalancer service differs across cloud providers - Amazon implements load balancing different to the way Microsoft and Google do.
-Load balancer pricing also varies.
-It's worth looking in to how this is done and how much things will cost.
+Load balancer pricing also varies a lot between cloud providers.

 Now that nginx is running and we've exposed a clusterip service, let's get the ip address:

-`microk8s.kubectl get all - all-namespaces`
+`microk8s.kubectl get all --all-namespaces`

 Once we get the ip address, simply type it into a web browser on your development maching (in my case Brave browser on a Mac):